maysu1914/BimAktuelGetter/README.md

 ## Required Libraries
 - requests
 - bs4
-- requote_uri
-- etree
-- urlparse
+- urljoin

 ## Notes
 - This project is only supports website of 'BİM' which active in Turkey.
-This code written a year ago and coded poorly back then, needs a remake.